 - Senior candidates must have completed three semesters of work in the School of Arts and Sciences and be fully registered for a fourth.
 Junior candidates must have completed five semesters of work in the School of Arts and Sciences and be fully registered for a sixth.

-- Senior candidates must have an overall GPA that places them within the top 15 percent of the graduating class, excluding grades received in courses that are of a purely applied or professional nature.
-Junior candidates must have an overall GPA that places them within the top 3 percent of their class, excluding grades received in courses that are of a purely applied or professional nature.
+- Senior candidates must have an overall GPA that places them within the top 15 percent of the graduating class.
+Junior candidates must have an overall GPA that places them within the top 3 percent of their class.

-- At least three-fourths of a candidate's academic work must have been taken in the liberal arts and sciences, as distinct from applied or professional work.
+- At least three-fourths of a candidate's academic work must have been taken in the liberal arts and sciences.

-- In choosing candidates for election, the chapter seeks evidence of academic achievement that is of exceptional distinction and gives weight to the breadth of the quality of the overall program of courses taken by each candidate.
+- In choosing candidates for election, the chapter seeks evidence of academic achievement that is of exceptional distinction and gives weight to the breadth of courses across the four divisions of the college of arts and sciences taken by each candidate, and not solely GPA.